Enr1que319/City-Bike-BigData-Cloud/README.md

 The task
 ----

-The objective of this project is process citi-bikes data obtained from [Official CitiBike Data Web Page](https://s3.amazonaws.com/tripdata/index.html) in the cloud to storage a daily basis
+The objective of this project is process citi-bikes data obtained from [Official CitiBike Data Web Page](https://s3.amazonaws.com/tripdata/index.html) in the cloud to storage a daily basis DataWarehouse

 Tools that were used to accomplish this task:

 - Python